 When does the 2019-20 NBA season start?

 The regular season began in October 2019.
-The 2020-21 NBA season is expected to start around Dec.
-1 due to the delays this spring.
+The 2020-21 NBA season is expected to start around Christmas 2020 due to the delays this spring and summer.

 When do the NBA Finals start?

-The 2020 NBA Finals are expected to begin in early October and end by Oct.
-12. Prior to the COVID-19 pandemic, the NBA Finals typically began and ended in the month of June.
+The 2020 NBA Finals are set to start on Sept.
+30. Prior to the COVID-19 pandemic, the NBA Finals typically began and ended in the month of June.

 Where can I get NBA betting tips?